 What are the “things of the Spirit”?
-When Paul said in 1 Corinthians 2:14, “The natural man does not welcome the things of the Spirit,” he was referring to his own Spirit-inspired teachings (2:13) about the thoughts and ways and plans of God (2:8–10).
+When Paul said in 1 Corinthians 2:14, “The natural person does not accept the things of the Spirit,” he was referring to his own Spirit-inspired teachings (2:13) about the thoughts and ways and plans of God (2:8–10).
 Therefore, “The things of the Spirit” are the teachings of the apostles about God.
-Jesus also said, “The words that I have spoken to you are Spirit and life” (John 6:63).
+Jesus also said, “The words that I have spoken to you are spirit and life” (John 6:63).
 Therefore, the teachings of Jesus are also the “things of the Spirit.”

-One more tip: the Holy Spirit is not like wine because he is a person and is free to come and go where he wills (John 3:8).
+One more tip: The Holy Spirit is not like wine because he is a person and is free to come and go where he wills (John 3:8).
 Therefore Luke 11:13 must be added.
-Jesus said to his disciples, “If you then who are evil know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
-If we want to be filled with the Spirit we must pray for it.
-And that is just what Paul does for the Ephesians in chapter 3, verse 19.
-He asks his Father in heaven (v.14) that the believers “might be filled with all the fullness of God.”
+Jesus said to his disciples, “If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
+If we want to be filled with the Spirit, we must pray for it.
+And that is just what Paul does for the Ephesians 3:19.
+He asks his Father in heaven (verse 14) that the believers might be “filled with all the fullness of God.”
+Drink and pray.
 Drink and pray.
 Drink and pray.